How to Write a Novella: 3 Common Mistakes to Avoid

 My editor had an idea for me, and it arrived at the eleventh hour.
 Meaning: Tempting the Billionaire (book 1) was released and Hard to Handle was completely done and ready to be published.
 She wanted a prequel in the form of a novella to release before Hard to Handle hit shelves.
 Can’t Let Go would be an e-only behind the scenes gem about all the stuff that Aiden and Sadie went through… and she wanted a cliffhanger at the end.

-Probably because I had no idea how freaking hard it was going to be. 😬 Once I sat down to write Aiden and Sadie’s happy-to-sad tale, I realized I needed a timeline since some of their scenes would overlap the first book they appeared in.
+Anyway, once I sat down to write Aiden and Sadie’s happy-to-sad tale, I realized I needed a timeline since some of their scenes would overlap the first book they appeared in.

 Which brings me to my newbie warnings: